 This bug is easily spread.
 When you experience the symptoms you must take particular care to disinfect the area where you were sick, any surfaces close by and to thoroughly wash your hands with soap and warm water.

-- Hand washing is the most important action in preventing spread of winter vomiting bugs and other infections.
-Therefore, every time you enter and leave your room wash your hands with the hand gels available at all entry and exit points.
+- Hand washing is the most important action in preventing the spread of winter vomiting bugs and other infections.
+Therefore, every time you enter and leave your room wash your hands with the hand gels available at all entry and exit points

 - Wash your hands with soap and water for at least 30 seconds before you eat and after you use the toilet.

 Care Starts with Clean Hands.
 Hand hygiene has a major role to play in the prevention of infection as clean hands reduce the risk of spread of bugs and infections.

 In June 2013, the World Health Organization ranked Dublin’s Mater Private Hospital as the best hospital in Europe for Hand Hygiene.
 The hospital underwent the WHO’s European Hand Hygiene Award Inspection and was delighted to have achieved this honour.

 At Mater Private we have developed a highly successful Infection Prevention and Control programme, part of which educates and trains staff in the importance of good hand hygiene technique.

 There are 5 key moments for hand hygiene which is a key focus of our training and simple guidelines for the use of hand wash or indeed hand-washing.
 As a patient or a visitor, never feel uncomfortable checking if someone has cleaned their hands or asking them to do so.